 While County Durham and Darlington are safe places to live with low levels of serious crime, anti-social behaviour continues to disrupt the lives of far too many residents.

-At Durham Constabulary we take this very seriously indeed, which is why our neighbourhood officers and PCSOs work with residents and local organisations to find real solutions to anti-social behaviour and other local problems.
+At Durham Constabulary we take this very seriously, which is why our neighbourhood officers and PCSOs work with residents and local organisations to find real solutions to anti-social behaviour and other local problems.

 There are many different types of anti-social behaviour, some dealt with by police, some dealt with by your local council and some dealt with by other agencies.
 Please have a look at our checklist so see which organisation to contact for help.